euler-xyz/liquidation-bot-v2/README.md

 ### TODO:
 - Smarter oracle checking - pull based, pricing
-- Fallback to Uniswap if no quote
-- Filter for smaller/non profitable positions
+- Implement uniswap fallback
-- Update flow for taking on the position rather than swapping (second function in contract)
+- Update flow for taking on the position rather than swapping (second function in contract), currently works only with contract holding balance

 ### Configuration